“People who like animals have more productive animals. It’s that simple.”

 Temple Grandin can talk livestock animal welfare all day, but her message ultimately boils down to that idea.
 Those in attendance at her presentation during the Saskatchewan Stockgrowers Association convention June 13 heard that loud and clear.

-Grandin, who built her research career on revolutionizing livestock handling and is also well known as a spokesperson for the autistic community, delivered a passionate keynote presentation to the roomful of beef producers.
+Grandin, a professor of animal science at Colorado State University, who built her research career on revolutionizing livestock handling and is also well known as a spokesperson for the autistic community, delivered a passionate keynote presentation to the roomful of beef producers.
 Over three decades of research, she has developed dozens of techniques and designs with the goal of reducing stress in livestock animals and studying the effects of that reduction on production.

 Grandin also advocates keeping noise and any other stimuli to a minimum around cattle and keeping their mental well-being in mind during every step of the production process.
 One of her fundamental principles is steering clear of the “flight zone,” an imaginary circle around the animal in which any encroachment will cause stress, unless absolutely necessary.
 Her own experience with autism – she considers herself a “visual thinker” and has dealt with her own reactions to stimuli overload since she was a toddler – helped guide her understanding of the stress triggers for livestock.